What is an electronic health record?

 Lab and test results

-An EHR is more than just a computerized version of a paper chart in a provider’s office.
-It’s a digital record that can provide comprehensive health information about your patients.
+An EHR is more than just a computerised version of a paper chart in a provider’s office.
+It’s a digital record that provides comprehensive health information about your patients.
 EHR systems are built to share information with other health care providers and organizations – such as laboratories, specialists, medical imaging facilities, pharmacies, emergency facilities, and school and workplace clinics – so they contain information from all clinicians involved in a patient’s care.